-All homework is set using class charts.
-This is an electronic diary, which can be accessed cross-platform, either through a free phone app or online.
+All homework is set using Class Charts.
+This is an electronic diary, which can be accessed cross-platform, by both students and parents, either through a free phone app or online.
+Log-in details can be obtained by contacting your form tutor, head of year or the main school office.

-Homework in Key Stage 3 (Years 7 to 9)

-Students will be asked to learn key facts, definitions, dates, concepts or equations from their knowledge organisers.
-They will then be tested on this the following lesson - precise details will be on class charts.
-If students have not spent enough time on it (which is usually determined by the test score), they will receive a behaviour point.
+In Key Stage 3 (Years 7-9), students will be asked to learn key facts, definitions, dates, concepts or equations from their knowledge organisers.
+They will then be tested on this the following lesson - precise details will be on Class Charts.
+If students have not spent enough time on it (which is usually determined by a test score of at least 50%), they will receive a behaviour point.
 Occasionally, they will receive non-learning homework, e.g. an essay.
-This homework will be meaningful and rigorous and based on the knowledge organisers.
-Also, in maths, they will sometimes be asked to complete tasks from 'MathsWatch'.
+This homework will be meaningful and rigorous and based on their knowledge organisers.
+And, in maths, they will be asked to complete tasks from 'MathsWatch'.
 With all forms of homework, if students do not complete it on time, or if it is of poor quality, they will receive a behaviour point.